veit/python-basics-tutorial/docs/types/strings.rst

    ['License', 'OSI Approved']

 Sometimes it is useful to allow the last field in a string to contain arbitrary text.
-You can do this by specifying an optional second zweiten :doc:`parameter
+You can do this by specifying an optional second :doc:`parameter
 <../functions/params>` for how many splits should be performed:

 .. code-block:: pycon